Fiona Spence: Home and Away and others

 From 1988 until 1990, Spence became well known for playing spinster Celia Stewart in Home and Away.
 While working on the show, she attended Monash University earning an arts degree in English.
 She also made sporadic television appearances during the next several years as a celebrity guest on game shows Cluedo and Sale of the Century as well as making a guest appearance on the television series Law of the Land and as Eleanor McCormick in Packed to the Rafters.

+In 2018, Spence joined former Prisoner co-stars Colette Mann and Val Lehman in a cameo for series seven of Wentworth in the what was intended to be the final episode of the series, but the show was unexpectedly renewed for a further 20 episodes and the cameo scene was cut and never aired.
+Mann revealed in 2022, during an interview with podcast series Talking Prisoner, the cameo was the three of them standing in the yard and waving goodbye to one of the characters.

 Theatre and pantomime

 In March 1984, Spence starred alongside Geraldine Cook in the 60-minute "softcore feminist" black comedy Mums, at Melbourne's La Mama Theatre.
 The play was about the "manic lives" of two trapped women in a high-rise flat, in which Spence played the tough, aggressive Jo, while Cook played the more light-hearted Toots.
 She played Bonnie in the 1986 Melbourne Theatre Company production of the play Hurlyburly at the Russel Street Theatre.

 She returned to the theatre in the early 1990s recreating the role of Vera Bennett in a British stage play version of Prisoner.
-She also starred in a theatrical pantomime of Aladdin with fellow Home and Away co-star Greg Benson at the Theatre Royal, in Hanley, Stoke-on-Trent during December 1991 and January 1992 as well as a short-lived stage show, Lipstick Dreams, in the United Kingdom.
+She also starred in a theatrical pantomime of Aladdin with fellow Home and Away co-star Greg Benson at the Theatre Royal, in Hanley, Stoke-on-Trent during December 1991 and January 1992, as well as a short-lived stage show, Lipstick Dreams, in the United Kingdom.

-Prisoner DVD commentary

-A commentary and exclusive interview with Spence features on Volume 14 of the series DVD release.